 Do you have certain results in mind with a back-office chiropractic assistant when it comes to your exam procedures?

 Is it an office manager who you want to achieve a certain result when it comes to your statistics?

-Whatever the position is it’s important to think through the 3 to 7 results you want this position to achieve and include this on the position agreement.
+Whatever the position is it’s important to think through the 3 to 7 results you want this position to achieve on an ongoing basis and include this on the position agreement for chiropractic assistants.

 KPIs are metrics.
 They are a numeric representation of the result you want to achieve.
 For every KRA you should have at least one KPI that you can determine objectively if the person is achieving the result.
 Some KRA’s will have multiple KPIs some will have only one.
 But the key is to determine numbers that you can track results with when it comes to your KRA’s.